What is transition from pediatric to adult care?

 Why does this transition feel challenging?

 Transitioning from pediatric to adult care systems can be daunting and uncomfortable.
 For caregivers and young adults, this transition means saying good-bye to trusted pediatric providers and services.
 This can be hard.
 Caregivers might worry about important information ‘falling through the cracks’ or it may bring back stressful feelings from when your young adult was first diagnosed.
-Gillette Children's Specialty Healthcare understands your concerns and works closely to ensure important health care information is transferred to each new provider.
+Gillette Children's understands your concerns and works closely to ensure important health care information is transferred to each new provider.